 Revenue generated from rates and service charges forms a significant percentage of the revenue basket for the City.
 Revenue from rates and service charges will total R 1 850.49 million or 76 % in 2015/16.
 The above table excludes revenue foregone arising from discounts and rebates associated with the tariff policies of the Municipality.

-Property rates

-Is the third largest revenue source totaling 11.3 % or R 270 million rand and increases to R 302 million by 2017/18.
+Property rates are the third largest revenue source totaling 13 % or R 300.02 million rand and increases to R 335.51 million by 2017/18.